-if the mortgage is one year or less from the first payment date to the pool issue date, the borrower cannot have any 30–day delinquencies since origination; and
+if the loan is one year or less from the first payment date to the pool issue date, the borrower cannot have any 30–day delinquencies since origination; and

-if the current borrower assumed the mortgage and has owned the property for one year or less, the borrower must have no 30-day delinquencies since purchasing the property.
+if the current borrower assumed the loan and has owned the property for one year or less, the borrower must have no 30-day delinquencies since purchasing the property.

-See B2-1.4-02, Mortgage Loan Eligibility, for the requirements concerning seasoned mortgages.
+See B2-1.4-02, Loan Eligibility, for the requirements concerning seasoned loans.

 “Nonstandard loans” (or loans with nonstandard characteristics) may be pooled into MBS, but depending on the concentration in the pool, may only be pooled as negotiated rather than standard transactions.